Who are we?

 Glasgow Care Foundation have been helping the people of Glasgow for over 140 years.
 For those who can not receive any assistance from other agencies and have exhausted all options – we can provide basic household goods.

 We also support key local community projects, families holidays and we put back the magic into Christmas with food vouchers and toys for families.

 We often describe ourselves as a small charity doing big things for Glasgow.
 Our key focus financially is supporting those in need.
-For this reason we only have one full time employee and two part timers.
+For this reason we have four employees all working part time.

 We rely on our Ambassadors and Friends to help spread the word.